Zoning Rules for Commercial Vehicles Updated

 - Prohibiting all tow trucks and trailers: Under the old rules, wreckers that exceeded 12,000 pounds were banned from parking on residential properties.
 Now, the rules prohibit all towing and recovery vehicles regardless of weight.
 For the first time, trailers, like those used to transport lawnmowers or other equipment, were added to this list of prohibited vehicles.

 Unchanged is provision that one commercial vehicle may be parked at a residence if it is owned or operated by the homeowner and provided it is not a specifically prohibited commercial vehicle.
+(Many homeowner associations also have restriction on parking of commercial vehicles regardless of county provisions.)

 The following vehicles are prohibited from parking on residential lots: